luizalabs/tornado-cookiecutter/README.md

 Tornado Cookiecutter
 ===================

-This is a quick cookiecutter to start building apps with Tornado.
+This repository is no longer maintained.

 ## Features